denzelrenner/LIFE4136-Group1-Rotation2/README.md

   3. Navigate to the `Tree file` field and select the `choose file` option.
 Search through your files to locate the raxml file with the `.besttree` extension and upload it.

   4. Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with the correct genus and species.
-You can find the correct genus and species for the accession code in the `Homolog Identification` stages of this analysis
+You can find the correct genus and species for the accession code within a table formed in Part3 of this analysis

   5. Take a picture of the screen using CMD+SHIFT+4 and manually adjust the size to have the whole phylogenetic tree inside it.

 Next, to be able to view and compare the primary sequence of the different homologs in the multiple sequence allignment, we used Jalview.
 The steps below should be followed:

   1. Open Jalview on your local machine.
-Select `file` in the toolbar, then select `Input Allignment` and finally choose `From File`
+Select `file` in the toolbar, then select `Input Allignment` and finally choose `From File`.
+Navigate to your `g46214_allignment.fasta` and load it in.

-  2. Using the mutations mentioned in the `Domain Identification` section of the analysis, manually search for the mutations in the allignment to determine if the residue is conserved across all homologs.
-To highlight residues in the allignment you should drag your cursor across that position in the different homologs (i.e the residue at position 50 in all the different homlogs).
+  2. Using the positions of the mutations mentioned in the `Domain Identification` section of the analysis, manually search for the mutations in the allignment to determine if the residue is conserved across all homologs.
+To highlight residues in the allignment you should drag your cursor across that position in the allignment (i.e the residue at position 50 in all the different homlogs).
 Right click on the highlighted box.
 Choose `selection`, then `Edit New Group`, then `Group Colour`, and choose the colour `Hydrophobicity`.

-  3. To make the allignment easier to understand when we create our images, we want to have the actual genus and species name for each sequence instead of the NCBI accession code.
-In Jalview, you have to right-click on the NCBI accession code and then select `Edit Name/Description` and use the table in the `Homolog Identification` step to insert the correct genus and species name.
+  3. To make the allignment easier to understand when we create our images, we want to have the actual genus and species name for each homolog instead of the NCBI accession code.
+In Jalview, you have to right-click on the NCBI accession code and then select `Edit Name/Description` and use the table in the `Homolog Identification` section of the analysis to insert the correct genus and species name.

   4. Take a picture of the screen using CMD+SHIFT+4 and manually adjust the size to have the whole allignment in it.

 ### g10577

 Note: This is written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were  written and explained by a group member, Luke.
-It was then edited at certain steps for better clarity.
+Step 1 was edited for better clarity.

 The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as neighbour joining tree showing genetic relationships .

 1. Upload the g10577 homolog fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`